 What to serve it with

-This dish is versatile both in how it served (warm or cold, as a dip, spread, side or part of a main), but also in what it pairs with.
+This roasted Mediterranean eggplant recipe is versatile both in how it is served (warm or cold, as a dip, side or part of a main), but also in what it pairs with.
 Here are some of my favorite ways to serve it:

-- The filling to a sandwich or pita with hummus and garlic sauce (Trader Joe’s sells a good one).
+- The filling to a sandwich or pita with homemade hummus and garlic sauce.

 - Make it a vegetarian meal (or vegan without the feta) and serve over rice or pasta with a drizzle more olive oil, seasoned chickpeas and a touch of balsamic glaze.